nextensio/docs/content/en/Configurations/hosts/_index.md

   vendor
   partner
 ```
-So whereas a user would have one of the attributes shown in the left column, a host route
+So whereas a user would have one of the attributes shown in the left column, a app route
 that does not care about the value of this attribute can set the match criteria to all the values
 shown in the right column for its roleSelect attribute. roleSelect would be defined as array
 type.
 This will allow matching any user unlike a default value which will not match any user.

 Where a user attribute has a small number of possible values, all these possible values should
-be defined as the match criteria for the corresponding host route attribute that is a "don't-care".
+be defined as the match criteria for the corresponding app route attribute that is a "don't-care".
 Of course one needs to keep track of the addition of any new value to the user attribute and reflect
-that addition in the host route attribute value as well.
+that addition in the app route attribute value as well.

 If a user attribute has a large number of possible values, the above task may get difficult.
-In such a case, the customer can consider grouping hosts based on attribute groups where the
+In such a case, the customer can consider grouping apps based on attribute groups where the
 attribute groups are separated based on attributes with a large set of possible values.
 The
 common elements in each group would be the attributes with a small set of possible values.
 The policy rules can then be separated out for each attribute group but still written in a
 generalized way to keep the policy compact.

 Unless a change is very urgent (say the change is required to address a security issue related to
-host access-control), it is recommended that changes be batched together and done once or twice a day
+app access-control), it is recommended that changes be batched together and done once or twice a day
 for better controls and validations.
 Of course this is just a suggestion and it is up to the tenant
 to decide what works best for them.